bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

 - Jeff is one of two survivors of the Caravan attack.
 - The Forger's Dragon was present to protect something on the Caravan.
 - Package from Elsabelle Magmahide.

+  > "Steward Ryze, here are the tools requested.
+As always, a pleasure doing
+  > business with you.
+P.S.
+Some pirates came to Whiteridge that I believe found
+  > an old friend of yours, unfortunately they ran afoul of the guards and
+  > haven't returned.
+I will keep you updated with anything more I hear about
+  > them" - Ellsebelle Magmahide

 - Letter addressed to Stewart Rise.
   - Wax sealed.
   - Tools requested.